 Shoreview homeowners thought low water levels from the recent drought caused low oxygen levels which killed the fish.

 Rumors also spread that aquatic herbicides used for lake weed treatment were the culprit.
-The DNR did confirm individual permits are issued to lakeshore property owners for aquatic weed control however, the last treatments were made in August, and had no affect on the fish after treatment.
+The DNR did confirm individual permits are issued to property owners for aquatic weed control, however, the last treatments were made in August, and had no on the fish after treatment.

 A spokesman for DNR also stated there was no evidence of a chemical spill or toxins in the lake.